blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 This happens when Docker fails to release its lock on the volume mounted directory when it shuts down the image inspector service container due to [Docker for Windows issue 394](https://github.com/docker/for-win/issues/394).
-The result is that [solution_name] cannot fully clean up its output directory, and leaves behind empty subdirectories.
+The result is that [solution_name] cannot fully clean up its output directory and leaves behind empty subdirectories.
 The problem may be intermittent.

 ### Solution

-There is no harm in leaving the directories behind in the short term, but we recommend periodically removing them if the problem occurs frequently.
+There is no harm in leaving the directories behind in the short term but we recommend periodically removing them if the problem occurs frequently.
 Restarting Docker will force Docker to release the locks, and enable you to remove the directories.

-## "SpringApplication - Application run failed" upon upgrading to [solution_name] 7
+## "SpringApplication - Application run failed" upon upgrading to [solution_name] 8

 ### Symptom

-After upgrading to [solution_name] 7, [solution_name] fails with:
+After upgrading to [solution_name] 8, [solution_name] fails with:
 ````
 [main] ERROR org.springframework.boot.SpringApplication - Application run failed
 java.lang.IllegalStateException: Unable to load config data resource from pattern 'file:./config/*/application.yaml'